-Moving?
-How to Update Your Voter Registration Information in Every State
+How to Update Voter Registration in Each State

 If you’ve ever voted before, you know that your voter registration information is tied to your residential address.
 Therefore, if moving to a new home is in your future, you’ll need to update your registration records with your new address.